informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 This is not part of commonMark specification and it will result in an [inline](#inline-vs-block) element.
 Opening tag is `:span:` and closing is `:/span:`.

+This tag is only designed for attaching attributes to text.
+In any other scenarios, you don't need this tag.
+It's also very limited and has the following side effects/limitations:

+- Doesn't allow usage of span inside another span.
+- Escapes the markdown content of span and shows the content as is (without rendering markdown).
+As a result you cannot mix span with other markdown tags.

 ```html
 This :span:text:/span:{.cl-name style="color:red"} has new color.